SteelCompendium/data-rules-md-dse/Abilities/Conduit/8th-Level Features/Blessing of the Blade.md

   scc:
     - mcdm.heroes.v1:feature.ability.conduit.8th-level-feature:blessing-of-the-blade-11-piety
   scdc:
-    - 1.1.1:13.2.8.2:01
+    - 1.1.1:11.2.8.2:01
   source: mcdm.heroes.v1
   target: Self and each ally in the area
   type: feature/ability/conduit/8th-level-feature
 effects:
-  - effect: At the end of each of your turns until the end of the encounter or until you are dying, each target gains 3 surges.
+  - name: Effect
-    name: Effect
+    effect: At the end of each of your turns until the end of the encounter or until you are dying, each target gains 3 surges.
 ```